andrewlalis/Gymboard/gymboard-uploads/README.md

 - Processing of raw videos to reduce file size and optimize for web.
 This will most likely be done using FFMPEG in the backend.
 - Reporting the status of video processing for recently uploaded videos.
 - Serving processed video files.

+**THIS PROJECT IS A WORK-IN-PROGRESS** Do not use it for production.